honeydipper/honeydipper/docs/howtos/reload_on_push.md

 ## Reduce the polling interval

-In the configuration for your daemon, set the `configCheckInterval` to a higher level, 'm' stands for minute, 'h' stands for 'hour'.
+In the configuration for your daemon, set the `configCheckInterval` to a longer duration.
+The duration is parsed using [ParseDuration](https://golang.org/pkg/time/#ParseDuration) API,  use 'm' suffix for minutes, 'h' for hours.
 See below for example:

 ```yaml
 # daemon.yaml